Twinspirits: History

-Twinspirits was created in 2002 by Daniele Liverani, who had just wrapped up another project, Genius Rock Opera, in which he played guitar, bass, and keyboards.
+Twinspirits was created in 2002 by Daniele Liverani, who had just wrapped up another project, Genius: A Rock Opera, in which he played guitar, bass, and keyboards.
 Drummer Dario Ciccioni, who had also been part of Genius Rock Opera, again joined Liverani, and they recruited guitarist Tommy Ermolli and bassist Alberto Rigoni.
 Lastly, they hired Danish singer Søren Adamsen for vocal duties.

 The band released their debut album, The Music that Will Heal the World, in June 2007, and planned an Italian tour to support it.
 For personal reasons, Søren was unable to take part in the tour and left the group a year later.
 He was replaced by Swedish vocalist Göran Nyström.

 Following the tour, Twinspirits began work on their sophomore album, The Forbidden City, which was released on 11 September 2009.
 After touring Italy once more, Liverani, Ciccioni, and Ermolli formed a side project named Prime Suspect.

 A third Twinspirits album, titled Legacy, was released on 18 February 2011.
 It was well received by the press, with Kenn Jensen of Powerofmetal.dk stating that "Legacy is without a doubt the best album Daniele Liverani has ever written."